 \section{Abstract}

-Simulation-based methods for making statistical inference have evolved dramatically over the past 50 years, keeping pace with technological advancements.
-The field is undergoing a new revolution as it embraces the representational capacity of neural networks, optimisation libraries, and graphics processing units for learning complex mappings between data and inferential targets.
-The resulting tools are amortised, in the sense that they allow inference to be made quickly through fast feedforward operations.
-In this article we review recent progress made in the context of point estimation, approximate Bayesian inference, the automatic construction of summary statistics, and likelihood approximation.
-The review also covers available software, and includes a simple illustration to showcase the wide array of tools available for amortised inference and the benefits they offer over state-of-the-art Markov chain Monte Carlo methods.
+Simulation-based methods for statistical inference have evolved dramatically over the past 50 years, keeping pace with technological advancements.
+The field is undergoing a new revolution as it embraces the representational capacity of neural networks, optimization libraries and graphics processing units for learning complex mappings between data and inferential targets.
+The resulting tools are amortized, in the sense that, after an initial setup cost, they allow rapid inference through fast feed-forward operations.
+In this article we review recent progress in the context of point estimation, approximate Bayesian inference, summary-statistic construction, and likelihood approximation.
+We also cover software, and include a simple illustration to showcase the wide array of tools available for amortized inference and the benefits they offer over Markov chain Monte Carlo methods.
 The article concludes with an overview of relevant topics and an outlook on future research directions.